PawarMukesh/PawarMukesh/README.md

 # 💫 About Me:

-📝 I’m currently pursuing in M.Sc Data Science & Spatial Analytics<br><br>💬 Ask me about AI/ML<br><br>📫 How to reach me mukeshpawar.nsk@gmail.com<br><br>⚡ Fun fact: Read a research paper in the morning, write down the algorithm in the afternoon, and code it up in the evening.
+📝 I’m currently pursuing in M.Sc Data Science & Spatial Analytics<br><br>💬 Ask me about Data Science (AI/ML)<br><br>📫 How to reach me mukeshpawar.nsk@gmail.com<br><br>⚡ Fun fact: Read a research paper in the morning, write down the algorithm in the afternoon, and code it up in the evening.
 It is really fun 🙂

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0429.gif" width="1000px">